Tupaciguara

 Tupaciguara is a Brazilian municipality located in the west of the state of Minas Gerais.
 Its population as of 2020 was 25,398 peoples living in a total area of 1,826 km2.
 The city belongs to the statistical mesoregion of Triângulo Mineiro and Alto Paranaíba and to the statistical microregion of Uberlândia.
 It became a municipality in 1911.

+Geography

 Tupaciguara is located at an elevation of 865 meters in the rich region known as the Triângulo Mineiro.
 It is northwest of Uberlândia and lies on the southern boundary of the Itumbiara reservoir.